freon4dsl/Freon-documentation/developer-documentation/how-to-publish-to-github-pages.md

 https://docs.github.com/en/pages.
 This how-to-guide makes the general information explicit for this repo.

-Note that we need not add 'base' to our internal links, because the site is published on a custom domain.
+Note that we need NOT add 'base' to our internal links, because the site is published on a custom domain.

 ## In the GitHub Settings